vujic02/DV-Hotels/README.md

 # DV Hotels

-A Small project made my Vujke and DS360!
+A Small project made by Vujke and DS360!
 Hope you like it :D